jebofponderworthy/windows-tools/README.md

 This is a toolset for improvement of performance of Windows desktop and server operating systems.
 Much gratitude goes to Ponderworthy folks and friends for much input, a good bit of which can be read at [notes.ponderworthy.com](https://notes.ponderworthy.com).

 PowerShell 3.0 and later are supported, on Windows 7/2008R2 and later; the exception is GetRedists, which requires 5.1.
-Please note that 7 and 2008R2 ship with PowerShell 2.0 by default; installing the [WMF](https://www.microsoft.com/en-us/download/details.aspx?id=54616) will update it to 5.1.
+Please note that 7 and 2008R2 ship with PowerShell 2.0 by default.
+Installing the [WMF](https://www.microsoft.com/en-us/download/details.aspx?id=54616) will update to 5.1.

 ## RUNALL.CMD:  download, verify by hash, and run almost all of the tools